robrohan/wefx/README.md

 ### Windows

-I have run this on Windows, but you should be able to build it with Visual Studio.
+I have not run this on Windows, but you should be able to build it with Visual Studio.
 You will have to install `clang` as an add on, and then setup the build flags to the ones shown in the `Makefile`.